openwdl/wdl/tests/README.md

 </details>
 </pre>

-The `meta` section of the `task` or `workflow` can be used to specify test meadata using the `test_config` attribute.
+The `meta` section of the `task` or `workflow` can be used to specify test metadata using the `test_config` attribute.
 This attribute accepts either a directive or an array of directives, where each directive is one of the following string values.

 * Necessity: these directives are mutually exclusive, in increasing order of precedence:
     * "required": The test harness must run the test. (default)